na-stewart/sanic-security/README.md

 ## About The Project

 Sanic Security is an authentication, authorization, and verification library designed for use with [Sanic](https://github.com/huge-success/sanic).
-This library contains a variety of features including:

 * Login, registration, and authentication with refresh mechanisms
 * Two-factor authentication